takavfx/gptwriter.vim/README.md

 :GPTWrite think about shooting game
 ```

-### Ask GPT and let he/she write THE REST FROM selected LINES
+### Ask GPT and let he/she write THE REST FROM SELECTED LINES

 ```
 :GPTWriteFromSelected <(*Optional) operation words>
 ```

-### Ask GPT and let he/she write THE REST FROM selected LINES
+### Ask GPT and let he/she write THE REST FROM WHOLE LINES

 ```
 :GPTWriteFromWhole
 ```

-### Ask GPT and let he/she write THE REST
+### Ask GPT and let he/she write THE REST with defineded words.

 Let GPT write the rest from activat entire buffer.